NavyaG-lab/Tech-writer/airflow.md

 ### Running tests for the Airflow DAGs

-Running the command below, will spin a environment similiar to the production one, and will run and check all tasks in the `main.py` dag.
+Running the command below, will spin a environment similar to the production one, and will run and check all tasks in the `main.py` dag.

 ```
 ./script/test integration